Location: Wells-next-the-Sea, Norfolk

 The main focus for the trainee would be our 6 acre walled garden, which was built by Samuel Wyatt in the 1790s.
 Although built as a productive garden, we are in the process of revitalising this space.
 There is an ongoing scheme of restoration and improvement works within the garden, including the creation of a new one acre ornamental garden, which is due for completion in Autumn 2021.
 There is also an extensive range of historic glasshouses, two of which are currently undergoing full restoration and will be utilised for growing a more extensive range of tender plants.

-The gardens around the Hall itself feature Italianate formal parterres designed by William Nesfield, as well as a very interesting arboretum with some national champion trees.
+The gardens around the Hall itself feature Italianate formal parterres designed by William Nesfield, as well as a large arboretum with some national champion trees.
 We occasionally open the terraces and arboretum to the general public for special tours and for this reason are also wanting to develop this part of the gardens more.

 There is a great opportunity to experience a good spectrum of skills at Holkham.
 We have a large grass care commitment during the visitor season.
 We use ride-on and pedestrian mowers (rotary and cylinder), along with strimmers, to meet these demands.
 In the Walled Garden, we attend to more seasonal tasks, including pruning, propagation, raising seedlings, producing vegetables/fruit and cut flowers (for the Hall and our restaurant), bulb planting, and working with school groups.
-We also produce our own compost, complete most of our own machinery repairs/maintenance and sell plants raised from our own propagules within the Walled Garden.
+We also draw special attention towards sustainable horticultural practices, complete most of our own machinery repairs/maintenance and sell plants raised from our own stock within the Walled Garden.

 In the Walled Garden, we rely on an ever-growing team of volunteers to help meet our labour demand, so a trainee would gain experience of working with and managing volunteers.